Gorman dogfight: Dogfight

 Gorman told the tower that he was going to pursue the object to determine its identity.
-He moved his Mustang to full power (350 to 400 MPH), but soon realized that the object was going too fast for him to catch it in a straight run.
+He moved his Mustang to full power, 350 to 400 mph, but soon realized that the object was going too fast for him to catch it in a straight run.
 Instead, he tried cutting the object off by turns.
-Gorman made a right turn and approached the object head-on at 5,000 feet; the object flew over his plane at a distance of about 500 feet.
+Gorman made a right turn and approached the object head-on at 5000 ft; the object flew over his plane at a distance of about 500 ft.
 Gorman described the object as a simple "ball of light" about six to eight inches in diameter.
 He also noted later that when the object increased its speed, it stopped blinking and grew brighter.

-After his near-collision, Gorman lost sight of the object; when he saw it again it appeared to have made a 180-degree turn and was coming at him again.
+After his near-collision, Gorman lost sight of the object; when he regained sight of it, it appeared to have made a 180-degree turn and was approaching his craft again.
 The object then made a sudden vertical climb; Gorman followed the object in his own steep climb.
-At 14,000 feet his P-51 stalled; the object was still 2,000 feet above him.
+At 14000 ft feet his P-51 stalled; the object was still 2000 ft feet above him.
 Gorman made two further attempts to get closer to the object, with no success.
 It seemed to make another head-on pass, but broke off before coming close to his fighter.
-By this point the object had moved over Hector Airport.
-In the control tower the air traffic controller, L.D.
-Jensen, viewed the object through binoculars but could see no form or shape around the light.
+By this point, the object had moved over Hector Airport.
+In the control tower, air traffic controller L.D.
+Jensen viewed the object through binoculars but could see no form or shape around the light.
 He was joined by Cannon and his passenger from the Piper Cub; they had landed and walked to the control tower to get a better view of the object.

 Gorman continued to follow the object until he was approximately twenty-five miles southwest of Fargo.
-At 14,000 feet he observed the light at 11,000 feet; he then dived on the object at full power.
+At 14000 ft feet, he observed the light at 11000 ft feet; he then dived on the object at full power.
 However, the object made a vertical climb.
-He tried to pursue but watched as the object passed out of visual range, last sighted at 9:27 PM.
+He tried to pursue but watched as the object passed out of visual range, last sighted at 9:27 pm.
 At this point, Gorman broke off the chase and flew back to Hector Airport.